Mindfulness training for smoking cessation: Moderation of the relationship between craving and cigarette use

 Intro:

 This study investigated the psychological mechanisms of how mindfulness helps people quit smoking.
 It found that mindfulness helps people not act on smoking urges -to “be” with them rather than habitually react.
+See also Dr. Jud’s overview of smoking cessation strategies and how the habit loop drives addictive behavior.

 Background